MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

           13. Copy your URL.

-          15. Go back the **Connection URL** page in Intelligent Order Management and paste the URL.
+          15. Go back to the **Connection URL** page in Intelligent Order Management and paste the URL.

 5. Go to the **Parameters** tab and add the BigCommerce store hash <where do you find this information?>

-## Out of box capabilities
+## Out-of-box capabilities

 The BigCommerce provider has the following capabilities:

-Business Events:
+Business events:

--   Billing of order confirmed by billing provider: event that indicates that billing was confirmed by BigCommerce
+-   Billing of order confirmed by billing provider: Event that indicates that billing was confirmed by BigCommerce.

--   Creation of fulfillment line succeeded: event that indicates that a fulfillment line was successfully created.
+-   Creation of fulfillment line succeeded: Event that indicates that a fulfillment line was successfully created.

--   Creation of fulfillment order failed: event that indicates that fulfillment of the order failed.
+-   Creation of fulfillment order failed: Event that indicates that fulfillment of the order failed.

--   Creation of fulfillment order succeeded: event that indicates that fulfillment of the order succeeded.
+-   Creation of fulfillment order succeeded: Event that indicates that fulfillment of the order succeeded.

 Transformation:

--   BigCommerce sales order to Microsoft Dataverse sales order: transforms a purchase order from BigCommerce into a sales order in Dataverse.
+-   BigCommerce sales order to Microsoft Dataverse sales order: Transforms a purchase order from BigCommerce into a sales order in Dataverse.